Skip to main content

 Using cmake

 To compile your C program you need to link to the auto-generated C bindings (see next section).
 However, OpEn generates automatically a CMakeLists.txt file to facilitate the compilation/linking procedure.
-To build the auto-generated example run
+A typical build is:

 Compile your own code

-When building and running an application based on the generated libraries it is good to know that GCC is a bit temperamental when linking libraries, so when linking the static library the following can be used as reference:
+When building and running an application based on the generated libraries it is good to know that GCC is a bit temperamental when linking libraries, so the following can be used as reference:

 gcc example_optimizer.c -l:libthe_optimizer.a \